Outright Odds

 Liverpool’s top Premier League Golden Boot contender: Mohamed Salah

-Salah sits third for shots (74) and second for shots on target (39), with only Erling Haaland having more of the latter.
-But Salah does lead for big chances scored at 14, which is more than all but one player has scored outright in the Premier League this season.
+Salah sits first for shots (106) and second for shots on target (55), with only Erling Haaland (57) having more of the latter.
+Salah is also top for big chances scored, with 21 overall.
 Liverpool will be hoping they can tie Salah down on a new deal, with his current contract up in the summer.

 Liverpool’s primary playmaker: Mohamed Salah